May 18, 2018

 Hair and soap are the main culprits of bathroom drain clogs.
 It helps to install screen baskets to your bath and shower drains, especially if you have hard water (which requires more soap) or someone in the household with long hair.

-Keeping the lines clear of hair, grease, or other matter is the best way to keep your drains clean.
-If dirty drains ever become problematic clogs, it’s best to call us here at Parker and Sons.
-Schedule your next appointment today!
+Of course, keeping the lines clear of hair, grease, or other matter is the best way to keep your drains clean.